-Hemp is a crop that has been growing around the world for centuries producing fiber for a wealth of building materials and food products.
-It is also a variety of the species Cannabis sativa2, which includes the plant known as marijuana.
+Hemp is a crop that has been growing around the world for centuries producing food products and fiber for a wealth of building materials.
+It is also a variety of the species Cannabis sativa, which includes the plant known as marijuana.
 However, the big difference between hemp and marijuana, though they are considered part of the same species, is that hemp cannot get someone high.
 The psychoactive compound in marijuana (THC) is only found in trace amounts in hemp.
 This means that there are no inebriating effects from compounds found in that variety.
 Marijuana looks similar to hemp, but produces vastly more THC, the psychoactive chemical that resulted in its outlaw.

 In 1937, the US Marijuana Tax Act made a close association between the two plants and required growers to get approval by the Drug Enforcement Agency (DEA), leading to a plummet in production2.
 Other western countries such as Canada also prohibited growth.
 In 1970, the Comprehensive Drug Abuse Prevention and Control Act treated marijuana and hemp as the same plant and a Schedule 1 drug.
 Since 1998, Canada and countries in Europe began again industrially producing and researching hemp for fiber and seed oil2.
 Small scale research and growth occurred in the US, but almost all hemp products were imported for consumers.